newchuyalong/libgdx-learning/Hiero.md

 ## Alternatives ##

+### Glyph Designer ###

+[Glyph Designer](http://www.71squared.com/glyphdesigner) is a commercial bitmap font tool designed specifically for Mac.
+It allows you to create beautifully styled text with custom backgrounds, gradient fills, gradient strokes & shadows.
+The command line interface allows you to export multi-lingual character sets and target multiple device profiles.
+At time of writing Glyph Designer is priced at $39.99

 ### BMFont ###

 The [BMFont](http://www.angelcode.com/products/bmfont/) tool uses FreeType and can produce better results at small sizes.
 It can also do supersampling, providing smoother glyphs.
 BMFont does not support effects like drop-shadows or outlines, but glyphs can be output with padding and effects applied with Paint.NET, Photoshop, etc. Typical export settings are [here](http://wiki.libgdx.googlecode.com/git/img/bmfont-export.png).